tombee/conductor/docs/reference/error-codes.md

 ## Connector Errors

-Connector operations use typed errors for consistent handling across all connectors.
+Connector operations use typed errors for consistent handling across all integrations.

 ### Error Types